 This Instant Pot peanut butter chicken recipe is amazing!
 If you love pressure cooker chicken with bold flavors this is it.
 Your kids will love it too.

-- Who.
+Who.
 Doesn’t.
 Love.
 Peanut butter??!!!
 Ok, unless you have an allergy you probably have a jar right now in your cupboard.
 I know we ALWAYS do!
+You can do so much more than baking peanut butter cookies or sandwiches with it though.

-- You could make this in your Ninja Foodi or other brand of pressure cooker too.
+- You could make this in any other brand of pressure cooker too.

 Here’s a peek at the ingredients you will need to pull out, they are: